arnoldliu8/event-participants-manager/front-end/README.md

 Front end of this project:
 The src file contains the following files:
 This is a responsive web app.
+Open the src folder to see the JS files.

 1. app.js:-
 this is the front page where there is form for participants.